Technological Education

 • There are two program options:

-• Bachelor of Education (BEd) Individuals with a combination of wage-earning experience and completed post-secondary education, consisting of a post-secondary degree or diploma (min.
-2 year) or apprenticeship program acceptable to Skilled Trades Ontario, that totals five (5) years*, of which at least two (2) years* must be wage-earning experience in their Broad-based Technology and at least four (4) months in this two year timeframe must be continuous will receive a BEd.
+• Bachelor of Education (BEd) Individuals with a combination of work experience and completed post-secondary education, consisting of a post-secondary degree or diploma (min.
+2 year) or apprenticeship program acceptable to Skilled Trades Ontario, that totals five (5) years*, of which at least two (2) years* must be work experience in their Broad-based Technology and at least four (4) months in this two year timeframe must be continuous will receive a BEd.

-• Diploma in Education (DipEd) Individuals with a high school diploma and a minimum 5 years* of wage-earning experience, including business or industrial experience, where the applicant used skills and knowledge in the area of Technological Education selected for their Broad-based Technology will receive a DipEd.
-DipEd graduates are able to convert their DipEd to a BEd by completing a postsecondary degree or diploma or apprenticeship program acceptable to Skilled Trades Ontario, obtaining a red seal, or appealing to Skilled Trades Ontario.
-Graduates prior to September 2015 are able to convert their DipEd to a BEd by completing a postsecondary degree. *Please note that 1 year equals 1850 hours
+• Diploma in Education (DEd) Individuals with a high school diploma and a minimum 5 years* of work experience, including business or industrial experience, where the applicant used skills and knowledge in the area of Technological Education selected for their Broad-based Technology will receive a DEd.
+DEd graduates are able to convert their DEd to a BEd by completing a postsecondary degree or diploma or apprenticeship program acceptable to Skilled Trades Ontario, obtaining a red seal, or appealing to Skilled Trades Ontario.
+Graduates prior to September 2015 are able to convert their DEd to a BEd by completing a postsecondary degree.

 • 4 successive terms, starting in May and ending in August the following year.
 Queen's graduates are out into the job market early.